samjbobb/samspackagefun/README.md

      $ go install github.com/samjbobb/samspackagefun/...

-Build both into another dir??? ...
+Or

+    $ cd $GOPATH/src/github.com/samjbobb/samspackagefun
+    $ go install ./...

 Build `samfoo` into current dir:

     $ go build ./cmd/samfoo

+Run one cmd:

+    $ go run cmd/sambar/app.go

+Is there a way to build both binaries with one command into a dir other than $GOBIN ??? ...

 ## Reading